Christopher Morel Player Props: Cubs vs. Phillies

 Christopher Morel At The Plate

+- In 60.5% of his 38 games this season, Morel has picked up at least one hit.
+He's also had nine multi-hit games.

-- In 35.1% of his games this year, he has gone deep, and 8.9% of his trips to the dish.
+- He has hit a home run in 34.2% of his games this season, and 8.6% of his plate appearances.

-- In 16 games this season (43.2%), Morel has picked up an RBI, and in nine of those games (24.3%) he had more than one.
-He has also driven in three or more of his team's runs in four contests.
+- Morel has had an RBI in 17 games this season (44.7%), including nine multi-RBI outings (23.7%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.